-There are a number of types of formal pedestrian crossing:
+There are several types of formal pedestrian crossing:

-- toucan crossing: similar to a pelican crossing, but arranged to allow pedestrians and cyclists to cross the road in safely
+- toucan crossing: similar to a puffin signal-controlled crossings, but arranged to allow pedestrians and cyclists to cross the road in safely

-- zebra crossing: marked with dark and light stripes on the road, with belisha beacons, giving priority to pedestrians - not light controlled
+- zebra crossing: marked with dark and light stripes on the road, with belisha beacons, giving priority to pedestrians - not traffic signal controlled

-- traffic signals: controlled road junctions with a sequence of lights to share out the use of the same space by both drivers and pedestrians
+- traffic signals: controlled road junctions with a sequence of lights to share out the use of the highways with drivers, cyclists and pedestrians

 In addition to formal crossings, there are also a number of informal crossings: